Understanding Chord Symbols?

 The capital “M” should be avoided.
 Especially in its handwritten form as it is hard to distinguish between an uppercase M and the lowercase m for a minor chord.

 When a major seventh interval is used with a minor triad the designation maj7 or L7 is added" Cmmaj7, CmL7.
-The L indicates a large seventh, i.e., major seventh.
-Simply a not so common but very useful shorthand when writing chords.
+The L indicates a I seventh, i.e., major seventh.
+This is not a common notation, but very useful shorthand when writing chords.

 Minor